3scale/apisonator/docs/extensions.md

 ### flat_usage (integer)

-This extension applies to the usage data passed in to any call that accepts usages.
+This extension applies to the usage data passed into any call that accepts usages.
 It instructs the software to _assume_ that the client has computed the relations between the usage methods so that, ie. if method `m` is a parent of method/metric `n`, then any reported hit to `n` has been added to `m`, which in turn should also be present in the usage specified by the client.
-Note that failing to compute this properly will result in data that does not make sense, such as having a limited parent with a children that goes over the parent limits.
+Note that failing to compute this properly will result in data that does not make sense, such as having a limited parent with a child that goes over the parent limits.

 #### Accepted values